andreabellmunt/FTL-based-IDS-in-5G-networks/README.md

 Finally, the `notebooks` folder contains all the code that has been used to create all datasets, train the models, and evaluate them.
 Each file has the following content:

-    * `FL_W.ipynb`: File for training FL models.
+    * FL_W.ipynb: File for training FL models.
 Includes functions for each aggregation function.
-    * `FTL.ipynb`: File for training FTL models.
+    * FTL.ipynb: File for training FTL models.
-    * `creation_det_test.ipynb`: Generation of the DET_TEST dataset.
+    * creation_det_test.ipynb: Generation of the DET_TEST dataset.
-    * `evaluation.ipynb`: Evaluation code to determine evaluation metrics of certain model.
+    * evaluation.ipynb: Evaluation code to determine evaluation metrics of certain model.
-    * `partitions_bot.ipynb`: Creation of the Bot-IoT dataset partitions.
+    * partitions_bot.ipynb: Creation of the Bot-IoT dataset partitions.
-    * `partitions_det.ipynb`: Creation of the UNSW-NB15 dataset partitions.
+    * partitions_det.ipynb: Creation of the UNSW-NB15 dataset partitions.

 ## References